 Dehydration occurs when your body does not receive the hydration necessary to function.
 This can be caused by illness, excessive vomiting and diarrhea, excessive sweating without replenishing, or from not consuming enough fluids.
 Regardless of the cause, University Urgent Care in Fort Worth, TX can help address the causes and symptoms of your dehydration.
-With a staff of ER doctors and nurse practitioners and an on-site, certified laboratory, our facility serves the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods with the care you need to get you refueled and on your way in no time.
+Our facility serves the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods with the care you need to get you refueled and on your way in no time.

 WHAT ARE THE SYMPTOMS OF DEHYDRATION?

 Severe dehydration can cause more serious health issues if left untreated.
 At times, mild symptoms may be treated from home with positive results.
 Pregnant women, infants, and the elderly should seek immediate medical attention if suspected to be dehydrated.
 Common dehydration symptoms include, but are not limited to:

 - Extreme thirst

 HOW DO YOU TREAT DEHYDRATION?